 - Secretary’s Environmental Assessment Requirements received

-- Environmental Impact Statement (EIS) lodged
+- Environmental Impact Statement on public exhibition

-- AIE responds to submissions
+- AIE responds to public submissions

 - NSW Government considers the Project